dinukadev/kube-journey-demo/README.md

 Make sure the AWS CLI is configured with a user that has admin access so that we do not run into any privilege issues when we run certain commands down the line.

-## AWS
+## AWS configuration

 - Create an IAM user with the following
 ```
 aws iam create-user --user-name automator
 ```

-Update the account id and the region according to what is application to you on the following files
+Update the account id, region, ECR repo URL according to what is applicable to you on the following files (Do not run these scripts yet)
 - create_ecr_repo.sh
 ```
 ACCOUNT_ID=xxx